Search

 Affiliations:

-A native Chicagoan, Greg Scapillato currently serves as a member of the music faculty at Northbrook District 28 (IL), recently designated as a Best Community for Music Education by the NAMM Foundation.
-He conducts the Wind Ensemble and 6th grade jazz band, along with teaching band lessons for grades 4-8.
-The NBJH Wind Ensemble, under Mr. Scapillato’s direction, has benefitted from meaningful performance opportunities, including joint concerts with other middle school bands, service-based performances such as Veterans’ Day Ceremonies, and sharing the stage with outstanding community and brass bands.
-Mr. Scapillato initiated the bi-annual NBJH Bands Alumni Concert to connect current NBJH band students to the life-long love of music performance.
-The most recent Alumni Concert hosted graduates from across a 40+ year span.
+Greg Scapillato currently serves as a member of the music faculty at Northbrook District 28 (IL), designated as a Best Community for Music Education by the NAMM Foundation.
+He conducts the Wind Ensemble, jazz band, and teaches band lessons for grades 4-8.
+The students in the NBJH Wind Ensemble, under Mr. Scapillato’s direction, have benefitted from impactful performance experiences, including: joint concerts with other middle school bands; service-based performances such as Veterans’ Day Ceremonies; sharing the stage with outstanding community and brass bands, such as Northshore Concert Band and Chicago Brass Band.
+Mr. Scapillato initiated the biennial NBJH Bands Alumni Concert to connect current NBJH band students to the life-long love of music performance.
+This special event regularly hosts graduates from across a 30+ year span, and was recognized in 2019 with a Gold designation in Music for All’s Advocacy in Action Awards.

 In addition to his music-related pursuits, Mr. Scapillato actively hones his technology “chops”, especially pertaining to the classroom.
-Greg is proud to have been a Specialist with Apple for several years, making new technology accessible to individuals with a wide range of expertise.
-He regularly serves on various District 28 committees and initiatives related to technology integration in the classroom.
-Mr. Scapillato has also spearheaded the technology and logistics rollout for live-streaming HD video of District 28’s music events, as well as managing the editing, broadcast, and archiving of performance footage.
+He is proud to have been a Specialist with Apple, Inc. for several years, making new technology accessible to individuals with a wide range of expertise.
+He regularly serves on various District 28 committees and initiatives related to technology integration in the classroom, as well as standards-based grading.

 Recommending Summer Music Camps